shakes76/PatternAnalysis-2023/recognition/TopicRecognition_Shaivika_48239192/README.md

 - Training Data: The ADNI dataset with labeled images.
 - Evaluation Metric: Accuracy, F1-score, or other relevant metrics.

+### Results

+The application of the Vision Transformer (ViT) model for Alzheimer's disease image classification has yielded promising results.
+The trained ViT model demonstrates its effectiveness in accurately distinguishing between Alzheimer's disease (AD) and normal control (CN) subjects based on medical images.

 ## Usage
 - To train the model, run `train.py` and provide the necessary arguments.
 - To make predictions on a single image, run `predict.py` and provide the path to the image file.